ashes999/terrace/README.md

 To run your game on your desktop, run `ruby build.rb desktop-gosu`.
 This will generate a `main.rb` file under `bin/dekstop-gosu`.
 Run it in Ruby to launch your game.
 (You can build it in `release` mode, with Ocra, to generate an executable on Windows.)

 To run your game on android, run `ruby builld.rb android-libgdx`.
-Provided you have the Ruboto installed correctly, this will generate an `.apk` file under `bin/android-libgdx` which you can deploy and test via `adb`.
+Provided you have the Ruboto installed correctly, this will generate a `Libgdx-Deebug.apk` file under `bin/android-libgdx/bin` which you can deploy and test via `adb`.

 # Main Components